-What it is
+What is lymphoma?

 MALT stands for mucosa associated lymphoid tissue.

 The mucosa is the moist tissue that lines some organs and body cavities, including the nose, mouth, lungs, and digestive tract.
-So MALT lymphoma starts in the body organs and not in the lymph nodes.
+So MALT lymphoma starts in the body organs, and not in the lymph nodes.

 MALT lymphoma usually grows slowly.
 Most people have early stage (localised) MALT lymphoma when they are diagnosed.
 The outlook is good, even when the lymphoma is quite widespread.